 If you prefer, watch this video on my Youtube channel.

 GOLO Release Refund Policy.
 How To Get Your Money Back If It Doesn't Work For You

 All products from GOLO come with a 60-day money-back guarantee.
 Even if the bottle is empty and you took all the capsules, you can still get a refund.
 The 60 days begins when you receive the supplement.
 This is good because it means you have a full two months to see if Release works for you.
 On the downside, the refund guarantee is only honored for these conditions:

 This is IMPORTANT.
 You can only get a refund on your first purchase only.
-If you order additional supplements, after your first purchase, you will not get a refund even if you are within the 60-day refund policy.
+If you order additional supplements after your first purchase, you will not get a refund, even if you are within the 60-day refund policy.
 The company only issues refunds for first-time supplement purchases.
 When returning the supplement for a refund, also send back all other materials that came with your purchase such as the booklets you received too.
-Do not throw away anything that came with the supplements.
-You must return everything including the free GOLO gifts such as the Life Plan, Smart Card Food Group system, etc. If there are supplements remaining in the bottle, return those too.
+Do not throw away anything that comes with the supplements.
+You must return everything, including the free GOLO gifts such as the Life Plan, Smart Card Food Group system, etc. If there are supplements remaining in the bottle, return those too.

 - Magnesium Breakthrough: 365-day return policy

 - Ikiria Lean Belly Juice: 365-day refund policy

 - SynoGut: 180-day refund policy